 Notice that inside ImageButtonFactory, the ImageButton class itself is defined as a protected inner class.
 By making the ImageButton class protected, you prohibit the general public from creating ImageButton objects without going through the Factory, but you allow those who want to extend the ImageButton class to do so.
-This protected interface creates a contract with class extenders, just like the public interface creates a contract with class users, as Figure 9.9 illustrates.
+This protected interface creates a contract with class extenders, just like the public interface creates a contract with class extenders.